×

 Cause

-Alpha-1 Antitrypsin is a protein made organically within the liver.
+Alpha-1 Antitrypsin is a protein made naturally within the liver.
 It plays a stellar role in preventing the enzymes in several organs from breaking down.
-An inability to create a sufficient amount of this protein within the body typifies patients of Alpha-1 Antitrypsin.
+Patients with Alpha-1 antitrypsin are characterized by an inability to create a sufficient amount of this protein within the body.

 • Jaundice